mshahsavanpour/Books/Virtualization/1-Definitions.md

 Virtualization is not limited to virtual machines; it is a general paradigm that permeates modern computer architecture, operating systems, and I/O subsystems.

-Computer Architecture: Virtual memory employs memory management units (MMUs) to abstract the physical memory into virtual memory.
+**Computer Architecture**: Virtual memory employs memory management units (MMUs) to abstract the physical memory into virtual memory.
 Depending on this, multiple mappings of physical memory are possible, and the system functions transparently with these multiple mappings.

 - **Operating Systems**: The OS provides these abstracted CPU, memory, and I/O resources to multiple applications running parallel through virtualization.